Meet Our Survivors and Fighters

 This was only my second mammogram ever …..because I felt that my monthly self-breast examinations were enough.
 My Doctor scheduled me for many mammogram appointments over the years beginning when I turned 40.
 I continued to put them off because I felt that I was ok, I told myself “I don’t feel any lumps or bumps in my breast”…

-But to my horror and surprise I found out different…you don’t have to feel lumps or bumps because mine was so small (size of a grain of salt) that only by having the mammogram were they able to detect it and to catch it at the zero stage.
+But to my horror and surprise I found out different…you don’t have to feel lumps or bumps because mine was so small (the size of a grain of salt) that only by having the mammogram were they able to detect it and catch it at the zero stage.

 De'Andra Taylor-Duren